Warehouse Capacity Guide

 Next, determine how much usable storage space you have from the ground up, i.e., find the maximum stack height or clear height.
 Multiply your maximum stack height (in feet) by your total usable space (in square feet) to find your storage capacity in cubic feet:

 Storage Capacity = Usable Space * Maximum Stack Height

 How do you increase warehouse capacity?

-One of the best ways to increase warehouse capacity is by going through the process known as warehouse slotting, designed to help maximize space and make picking more efficient by storing and organizing inventory based on product characteristic.
+One of the best ways to increase warehouse capacity is by going through the process known as warehouse slotting, designed to help maximise space and make picking more efficient by storing and organising inventory based on product characteristic.
 But as your business grows, you will eventually max out on available warehouse capacity.
 Therefore, many fast-growing online brands will outsource warehousing needs to a 3PL, so they don’t have to worry about increasing warehouse capacity, which can become a costly expense.